karma-riuk/volumectl/README.md

 ```

 ##### Option 2: Downloading the script directly
 Make sure you have `wget` installed first.

-It doesn't change much to do it this
+Downloading the script directly doesn't change much to do it this way since the
-way since the repo hasn't been updated in a while.
+repo hasn't been updated in a while.

 ```bash
 mkdir -p $HOME/.local/lib